Increase Mather: Harvard College

-Involvement in politics
+Politics

 While politics and Puritan religion were closely related during Increase's lifetime, his first direct involvement with politics occurred as a result of James II of England's manipulation of the New England governments.
 In 1686, James revoked the Charter of Massachusetts in the process of creating the Dominion of New England.

 The Dominion was headed by Edmund Andros, who not only disliked puritanism and was haughty, but ruled as a near-absolute dictator: Town meetings were outlawed, leaving the Dominion without consent of the governed, marriage was removed from the clergy, and the Old South Church was temporarily appropriated for Anglican services.

 The 1687 Declaration of Indulgence, prohibiting discrimination against Catholics, saw staunch opposition from the Puritan establishment.
 When Mather successfully roused opposition to revocation of the charter, he was nearly framed for treason.
 He traveled to London (eluding spies out to catch him) to petition the King.
 While engaged in petitioning he published pieces to build popular support for his positions, such as A Narrative of the Miseries of New-England, By Reason of an Arbitrary Government Erected there Under Sir Edmund Andros (1688) and A Brief Relation for the Confirmation of Charter Privileges (1691).

 He attempted to restore the old charter and obtain a royal charter for Harvard; however, he abandoned that course and changed his petitions, favoring a new charter not lacking any of the rights previously granted.
 Following the Glorious Revolution and subsequent overthrow of Andros, a new charter was granted to the colony.
 The 1692 charter was a major departure from its predecessor, granting sweeping home rule, establishing an elective legislature, enfranchising all freeholders (previously only men admitted to a congregation could vote), and uniting the Massachusetts Bay Colony and Plymouth Colony.
 Following Andros' deposition and arrest, he had William Phips appointed as Royal Governor and they returned to Massachusetts, arriving on May 14, 1692.
 Following his return, the administration of Harvard grew increasingly insistent that he reside nearer to the institution.
 Not wanting to leave his Second Church, he did not do so, and eventually resigned the Presidency.